Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 I have **not tested CAN injection on this device.** I did not trace the OBD wiring through the board, I did not reverse the CAN transceiver path, and I have not sent a single frame onto a live vehicle bus.
 That is a separate research project with its own ethical and legal weight, and it belongs on a test vehicle in a controlled environment — not on a public road in someone else's car.

 The industry spent the last decade — from the 2015 Jeep Cherokee remote hack onwards — learning that **anything wired into the CAN bus is part of the car's trust boundary**.
 A sub-$100 IoT device with an unauthenticated autorun from removable storage should not be sitting inside that boundary.
 And yet here we are.

-> **A dashcam that can be compromised with a file on an SD card, and that is wired into the car's internal network, is not a recording device.
-It is a foothold.**

 ---

 ## What This Means

-For drivers: treat the SD card that came in the box as untrusted.
+**For drivers:** treat the SD card that came in the box as untrusted.
 Format it before first use.
 If the dashcam offers an OBD-II cable, consider whether you actually need it — the cigarette-lighter adapter trades some features for isolation from the CAN bus.

-For vendors: do not execute unsigned code from removable storage.
+**For vendors:** do not execute unsigned code from removable storage.
 Do not ship 2026 products on a Linux kernel that has been end-of-life since 2017.
 Publish a security contact.

-For the industry: a sub-$100 IoT device with no authentication should not be sitting inside the trust boundary of a moving vehicle.
+**For the industry:** a sub-$100 IoT device with no authentication should not be sitting inside the trust boundary of a moving vehicle.
 We spent the 2010s learning this lesson with infotainment systems.
 Dashcams are the next chapter.

 ---